samnurmi/samnurmi/README.md

 # Hi there 👋

-**Working on this things:**
+Currently working on:

-- **Business Administration**
+**Business Administration**
-  - **Dooer** - A Financial and Business Administration Operating System.
+- **Dooer** – A Financial and Business Administration Operating System.

-- **Infrastructure and Core**
+**Infrastructure and Core**
-  - **Roboten** - a new way to build applications re-imagined from the ground up.
+- **Roboten** – A new way to build applications, re-imagined from the ground up.
-  - **KerrOS** - The 6th and missing operating system.
-The web operating system.
+- **KerrOS** – The 6th and missing operating system; the web operating system.
-  - **Mettlo** - An infrastructure wrapper.
-Manage all your infrastructure from one place, but underneath use any modern hyperscalers or local vendors, or your own infrastructure.
+- **Mettlo** – An infrastructure wrapper that lets you manage all your infrastructure from one place, supporting any modern hyperscaler, local vendor, or your own infrastructure.
-  - **Blinking things** - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.
+- **Blinking Things** – Open-source blueprint to become your own hyperscaler or GPU hyperscaler.